onlinehub0808/-smart-contract-best-practices/docs/about/contributing.md

 Feel free to peruse the [open issues](https://github.com/ConsenSys/smart-contract-best-practices/issues) for ideas which need to be expanded on a bit here.

+## Editing and Submitting changes

+1. Fork the repo
+2. Make changes to the markdown files in the [docs directory](../tree/master/docs) of the master branch
+3. Submit a Pull Request

 ## Audience

 Write for an intermediate Ethereum developer, they know the basics of Solidity programming and have coded a number of contracts